 The cowboys who don't ride.

-Companies with good cash flow are increasing their management levels.
+Companies with good cash flow are adding management levels.

-In other words, they place additional chess pieces on the board to win the game.
+In other words, they put extra chess pieces on the board to win the game.

 This leads to a paradoxical Catch-22 situation from which managers cannot escape.

-This phenomenon is not only known in the automotive industry.
+This phenomenon is not unique to the automotive industry.
 I spoke to a friend who works for a medium-sized software company.
 The company has been creating ERP systems as its main business for more than a decade.
-It employs 700 programmers who write the code – that’s the core process of a software company.
-But the total number of employees is 6,000, which raises the question: do all employees contribute to the company’s value creation?
+It employs 700 programmers who write the code - that's the core process of a software company.
+But the total number of employees is 6,000, which raises the question: do all employees contribute to the company's value creation?

 Elon Musk has caused a stir in the industry by laying off more than 50% of the Twitter workforce.
 Most of the employees did not have the necessary technical skills to run Twitter.
 Twitter's technical department was asked which of them had reviewed the code within the last 4 weeks.
 It turned out that less than 50% had reviewed the code.
 An engineer in a software company who is not involved in code development has inevitably turned into a generic manager.

-In all these companies, the pyramid between generalists and experts has been reversed.
+In all these companies, the pyramid between generalists and experts has inverted.

 In the weeks that followed, the tech industry followed suit and laid off more than 60,000 employees.
 And this trend has already left the confines of the tech industry: FedEx has laid off 10% of its executives.

-Without irreplaceable technical skills, an employee’s contribution to a technology-driven company dwindles.
+Without irreplaceable technical skills, an employee's contribution to a technology-driven company shrinks.

 My decision in 2019 may have been premature, but my reasoning was correct.